 Diarrhoea is one of the most common side effects of chemotherapy in dogs, and can significantly impact the quality of life of dogs undergoing chemotherapy treatments.
 Based on our previous research, it is estimated that about 30-40% of dogs receiving vincristine or doxorubicin will develop diarrhoea.
 In humans, it has been found that gut bacteria can re-activate chemotherapy drugs, inducing gastrointestinal damage and consequently diarrhoea.
 Recent data suggest that aspartame, an artificial sweetener, appears to be promising in preventing gut bacteria to reactivate chemotherapy drugs.

 Purpose of the study

-- This project has been awarded by a grant, which will cover all the costs related to the study, including aspartame powder and faecal analysis.
+- This project has been awarded by a grant which covers all costs related to the study, including aspartame powder and faecal analysis.

-- The standard chemotherapy treatments will be payable by the owner
+- The standard chemotherapy treatments will be at the charge of the owner.

 Do you have any questions?

-For questions regarding the clinical trial, please email firstname.lastname@example.org with the subject “Chemotherapy Pharmacogenomic Study”.
+For questions regarding the clinical trial, please email firstname.lastname@example.org with the subject “Clinical trial – Aspartame”.